We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Healthline only shows you brands and products that we stand behind.

 Hearing aids are Food and Drug Administration (FDA) regulated medical devices that are worn in or behind the ear.
-Whether you can easily afford them or not, hearing aids can be expensive.
-On average, a set of hearing aids may cost anywhere from $900 to $6,000 or more.
+They can be expensive.
+On average, a set of hearing aids may cost anywhere from $900 to over $6,000.

 Hearing aids vary significantly in cost, but this doesn’t always reflect their overall effectiveness.
 Like most things that we want to fit to our bodies, what works for one person may not work for another.